-How do these new rules impact my business?
+How would these new rules impact my business?

-The new rule will pose significant harm to regional and local communities, particularly in economically challenged rural areas.
-In issuing these regulations, the EPA attempts to regulate how states generate, transmit, and use electricity without any authority from Congress to do so.
+The new rule posed significant harm to regional and local communities, particularly in economically challenged rural areas.
+In issuing these regulations, the EPA attempted to regulate how states generate, transmit, and use electricity without any authority from Congress to do so.

 TX Attorney General Paxton and 9 other states filed a request to intervene in support of our lawsuit challenging the US Department of Labor at a press conference on May 10th